 - Harvard Medical School

-Low-grade gliomas can be divided into several distinct entities based upon their histopathologic appearance (table 1).
-These differences correlate with important differences in biologic behavior and thus have important implications for patient management (table 2).
+Low-grade gliomas can be divided into several distinct entities based upon their molecular and histopathologic features (table 1).
+These differences correlate with important differences in biologic behavior and thus have important implications for patient management.
 Low-grade gliomas can develop anywhere in the central nervous system, although studies usually are directed to a particular location (eg, cerebral hemispheres, optic pathways, brainstem).

 Low-grade gliomas have a protracted natural history, which often terminates with transformation into high-grade gliomas.
 The goals of treatment for patients with these tumors include prolonging overall and progression-free survival and minimizing morbidity.
 This requires preventing tumor enlargement and transformation into high-grade glioma and minimizing treatment-related complications.

 Surgery, radiation therapy (RT), and chemotherapy all have a role in the management of these tumors, but their indolent natural history has resulted in a number of areas of uncertainty.
 Areas of controversy in the management of these patients include the following: